tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-**A client web app that uses the random-joke [endpoint](https://stackoverflow.com/questions/2122604/what-is-an-endpoint)** (the code for this client provided at the end of this tutorial)
+**A client web app that uses the random-joke [endpoint](https://stackoverflow.com/questions/2122604/what-is-an-endpoint)** (the code for this client provided later in this tutorial under Part X.)

 ![screenshot](_images/_simple-node-web-api/ss-4.png)